 Spicy Bean Burgers

 A brilliant vegan/veggie staple- easy to make, economical and open to lots of creative variations!
 They can be as spicy or mellow as you like.
+You can also add more fresh veg - eg chopped peppers, celery - raid the fridge and get experimenting!
 They can be fried or oven-baked too.
 For a quick lunch/supper, make them the day before, chill then just gently fry and add all the fixings (as our US friends say!).

 The recipe shows the burgers coated in bread crumbs but they taste good without - see also the ingredients list for GF options